collamaf/SimDaVinci/README_DaVinci.md

 - Dummy volume for scoring purposes between source (or if presente CU Collimator) and World to score what exits the primary generation

+## FLAGS

+- -GaSet is used to choose the experimental setup; if -GaSet1 we are in the case in which we have the probe without the "Catafalco" while in the case -GaSet2 we have the "Catafalco's one".

+- -AbsD is used to choose the diameter of the absorber's hole in the center of the absorber itself; In -GaSet2 it must be = 0 (not >0 because in this setup the absorber isn't drilled in the midle) if you want to place the absorber and must be < 0 otherwise.
+N.B. in detector construction it is fCuDiam.

+- -AbsT is used to choose the absorber's thickness.

+- -AbsMat  is used to choose the absorber's material; if AbsMat1->Cu, else if AbsMat2->Pb, else if AbsMat3->Alu, else if AbsMat4->PVC.

+- -PosAbs (PosAbsorber) is used to choose absorber width in -GaSet2; if -PosAbs == 1 it will have the same diameter of the hole just near the source, that has 2mm depth, while if -PosAbs == 2 it will have the same diameter of the hole that has 6mm depth, just after the first hole.

+- -Z is used in GaSet1 to choose the distance of the frontshield from the source while in GaSet2 is the distance of the absorber's center from the source.

+- -Source is used to choose the source type: if Source=1 or Source=2 we have respectively point-like or extended Sr source, else if Source=3 we have Y extended source and if Source=4 we have Ga-68 extended source.

+- -X is used to change the position of the probe along the x asse.
+N.B. must be 0 in GaSet2.

+- -SourceD is used to choose the diameter of the source; this is preseted to 10mm, the diameter of the Ga container in GaSet2.

+- -SourceT is used tochoose the thickness of the source; this is preseted to 7mm, the thickness of the Ga container in GaSet2.

+- -PterD is used to choose the diameter of the P-Terfenile; this is preseted to 6mm.

+- -PterT is used tochoose the thickness of the P-Terfenile; this is preseted to 5mm.

+- -CaseLT is used to set the lateral thickness of the probe's case.

+- -CaseBT is used to set the back thickness of the probe's case ( the case is a sort of horseshoe and this flag set the thickness of the back part ).

+- -HSLT is used to set the lateral thickness of the structure inside the case (this structure looks like an horseshoe too).

+- -HBLT is used to set the back thickness of the structure inside the case (this structure looks like an horseshoe too).

+- -CaseDepth is used to set the lenght of the probe's case.
+In GaSet2 if it's >0 the simulation will place inside the case the internal structure while if it's < 0 it'll not.

+- -HSMat is used to choose the material of the structure inside the case.
+If HSMat1 (default) the inner material inside the inner horseshoe is made of PVC, the horseshoe itself is made of Pb and the externale case is made of PVC.
+Else if HSMat2 the inner material inside the inner horseshoe is made of air, the horseshoe itself is made of Pb and the externale case is made of air.
+Else if HSMat3 all is made of air

+- -AppMat is used to choose the "catafalco's" materials.

 ## PHYSICS
 Process				Type		SubType
 RadioActiveDecay	6			210